 FinanceMalta Sector Guide - Financial Institutions

-This influx, which includes several leading banking groups, has added dynamism to Malta’s thriving financial services industry, and the expectation is that many other banking institutions will follow this lead.
+Rapidly growing and dynamic, Malta-based banks currently hold over €30 billion in deposits.
+Over the past decade or so, the banking sector in Malta has transformed itself from one having four retail banks serving the local population to a reputable international banking centre.
+This influx, which includes several leading banking groups, has added dynamism to Malta’s financial services industry, and the expectation is that many other banking institutions will follow this lead.

-A Robust Regulatory and Legislative Framework
+Malta - A Robust Regulatory and Legislative Framework

-An Advantageous Business Domicile
+Malta - An Advantageous Business Domicile

 Apart from its ideal geographical location, the benefits of EU membership and euro adoption, and a prompt, efficient and accessible Regulator, Malta offers many other advantages as a domicile for international banking business.

-The island has a good source of well-educated people and a cadre of qualified professionals in law, accounting, taxation, I.T. and other disciplines required by the financial services industry.
+The island has a good source of well-educated people and a cadre of qualified professionals in law, accounting, taxation, IT and other disciplines required by the financial services industry.
 The workforce possesses good language skills – English is an official language – and a positive work ethic prevails.

 Costs are also measurably lower than in other European centers, with salaries averaging one-third to one-half of the EU Level.
 Other operating costs are likewise competitive, and excellent office space and housing are available at reasonable rents.

 The Maltese fiscal regime has also been one of the main drivers in creating an attractive investment environment.
-Malta’s tax system has been deemed by the European Commission to be compliant with EU non-discrimination principles, and with proper planning and structuring; investors can achieve considerable fiscal efficiency using Malta as a base.
+Malta’s tax system has been deemed by the European Commission to be compliant with EU non-discrimination principles, and with proper planning and structuring, investors can achieve considerable fiscal efficiency using Malta as a base.